X Close

 Good mic technique includes 'pulling back' from the mic when singing loudly, and getting in close for soft passages.
 But unfortunately there are many pop/rock singers that don't have an understanding or feel for mic technique.

-Typical dynamic microphones have an impedance of around 150 - 300 ohms, although some are higher or lower than that.
+Typical dynamic microphones have an impedance of around 150 - 300 Ohms, although some are higher or lower than that.
 While it may seem tempting to match the impedance of the microphone and preamplifier, this is ill advised, as it will reduce the signal level by 6dB, and thus reduce the signal to noise ratio.

 Ribbon microphones